Probabilistic model for Padel games dynamics: A model for Padel dynamics

 \section{A model for Padel dynamics}

 The idea behind the model is to simplify the complex dynamics of the game to a minimum.
+To achieve this, we will consider the game as a sequence of discrete events, where at each step, players must deal with a particular situation within the game.
+In this frame, we can classify the universe of situations a player may encounter when executing a shot into two subsets of events: on one hand, we have shots that can be easily resolved, and on the other hand, we have shots that may pose some complications.
+To streamline the discourse, henceforth we shall refer to these two subsets as the sets of defensive and offensive shots, respectively.

-Let us consider a scenario where we have two teams on the court, and at each turn, they can pass the ball to the opponent in two possible ways - through defensive shots or offensive ones.
-To denote the type of shot, we use the Boolean variable S, where S=0 (S=1) indicates that a defensive (offensive) shot is performed.
+Within this framework, let us consider a scenario where we have two teams on the court, and at each turn, they can pass the ball to the opponent in two possible ways - through defensive shots or offensive ones.
+Formally, to denote the type of shot, we use the Boolean variable S, where S=0 (S=1) indicates that a defensive (offensive) shot is performed.
 We also assume that the team serving has a slight advantage over the opponent.
-This fact has been observed empirically in our data (see section \ref{se:stats}) and also reported in several studies in Paddle \cite{sanchez2020analysis,escudero2023influence} and Tennis \cite{o2008importance,riddle1988probability}, and thus, we consider it essential to introduce it into the model.
+This fact has been observed empirically in our data (see Section \ref{se:stats}) and also reported in several studies in Padel \cite{sanchez2020analysis,escudero2023influence,ramon2021comparison} and Tennis \cite{o2008importance,riddle1988probability}, and thus, we consider it essential to introduce it into the model.
 Based on this, we propose that the dynamic of the game is governed by the following rules,

 \begin{enumerate}